chromeos/chromeos.dev/pages/en/linux/linux-on-chromeos-faq.md

 ## Are my VMs/containers/data synced/backed up?

-To sync data such as a project folder between machines, you can [share a folder in Drive with Linux](/{{locale.code}}/linux/setup#sharing-files-to-linux).
+Ultimately, you're responsible for any data going into the containers.
+To easily sync data such as a project folder between machines, you can [share a folder in Drive with Linux](/{{locale.code}}/linux/setup#sharing-files-to-linux).
 Anything you add to that folder will be backed up to Drive and synced between your devices.

 ## How can I backup a VM?